" Good fortune is what happens when opportunity meets with planning. "

 8.

-Typewriter Print Tank Top
+Typewriter Print Hoodie

 Those cheesy “I’m a writer,” or “I will put you in my novel” t-shirts are lame.
 Writers hate clichés so if you gift them one like that they’ll roll their eyes and depending on how honest they are will either give you a fake smile or make a snarky comment about your choice.
 You don’t want either to happen.